- Search The Registry

 Located in Denver, Colorado, its mission is to serve as an educational and cultural resource for the people of Denver and the world, focusing on the history, literature, art, music, religion, and politics of African Americans in Colorado and throughout the Rocky Mountain West.

 At its March 24 meeting, the Denver Public Library Commission officially named the facility, The Blair-Caldwell African American Research Library.
 Former Denver Mayor Wellington Webb proposed the name, which combines the last names of Omar Blair, the first black president of the Denver school board, and Elvin Caldwell, the first black City Council member.
 They envisioned a research library and museum to preserve and showcase the many contributions of African Americans to Colorado and the West.

-Groundbreaking for the new library took place in early 2002 and it opened it door a year later.
+Groundbreaking for the new library occurred in early 2002, and it opened its doors a year later.